Trying out helix editor

 - configurable color scheme (ideally a blue one)

--style page scrolling and line editing when in insert mode
+emacs-style page scrolling and line editing when in insert mode

-I still manage to use vim
+I still manage to use vim without any external plugins.

-points for me are:
+The weak vim points for me are:

--specific configuration language (I don’t know how to read anything beyond trivialset
+vim-specific configuration language (I don’t know how to read anything beyond trivialsetassignments)vim-specific regex language extensions (:h /magic)- lack of language server protocol support (

-) support without external plugins - defaults keep compatibility with old versions of
+LSP) support without external plugins - defaults keep compatibility with old versions of

-which sometimes don’t make sense to me as a new user - it’s written in an ancient form of
+vimwhich sometimes don’t make sense to me as a new user - it’s written in an ancient form of

-which is known to trigger some ubiquitous safety checks and have to disable them like-D_FORTIFY_SOURCE=1
+Cwhich is known to trigger some ubiquitous safety checks and have to disable them like-D_FORTIFY_SOURCE=1hack - “backwards” model of many actions in normal mode

 To expand a bit on “backwards” model here is a simple example: in vim

-the key sequence df<
+the key sequence df< will delete (d) everything from current

-symbol inclusive.
+position to < symbol inclusive.
 But you will not see what exactly

-is about to delete until you press <
+vim is about to delete until you press <.
+Would be nice to see what

-selects first and only then press d
+f< selects first and only then press d with more confidence.
+As a

 result I rarely use such shortcuts despite them being very convenient

-for a common editing use case. vim
+for a common editing use case. vim’s very own vf<d command sequence

 is a lot more intuitive to what I would expect, but that requires switch

-to a visual mode (prefixed v
+to a visual mode (prefixed v).

 A fun problem

-From time to time I use vim
+From time to time I use vim to write markdown files (such as this

 blog post).
 I like pasting code snippets here and there for better

 illustration.
-Once day I idly wondered if vim
+Once day I idly wondered if vim could be taught to

 support syntax highlighting of the code snippets within the markdown